rjo6615/DnD/README.md

 Clients should rely on this structure when handling error responses.

+## Character Feats Endpoint

+Use `PUT /characters/:id/feats` with a JSON body like `{ "feat": ["Feat1"] }` to
+append new feats to a character.
+Each request adds feats to the existing list rather than replacing the current feats.

 ## Support
 For help with this webpage please contact
 |Name | Email |